Table of Contents

 Here are some examples of situations that can lead to dog bites:

-- A pet owner violated the leash regulations in California, resulting in their dog running at large and roaming around.
+- A pet owner in California violated the leash regulations, resulting in their dog running at large and roaming the area.

 - A pet owner failed to comprehend their dog’s dangerous tendency and keep it under control.